interaction-lab/cordial-public/README.md

       * Give the IAM user access permissions to AWS Polly.
       * Give the IAM user access keys.
 Be sure to save the secret key as you only have one chance to look at it.

+    https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html - Use this link to install the AWS CLI on your PC.

+    Then, in the terminal,
+    ~~~~
+    $ aws configure
+    $ Enter the IAM user access and secret keys here.
+    ~~~~

 6. Clone the repository in <your_catkin_workspace>/src